dedenys/startup/notes.md

 vh | a percentage of the viewport's height vmin | a percentage of the viewport's smaller dimension vmax | a percentage of the viewport's larger dimension

+# CSS Fonts

+-Use the "font-family" property to define what fonts should be used -The four main font families are: Serif, Sans-serif, Fixed, and Symbol -Use the "@font-face" rule to provide the name of a custom font and the source location